JamieWohletz/marbles/README.md

 };
 ```

 The keys are **IDs**, and the nested objects are **segment configs**.
-That is, in example above, 'home' is the ID of the segment, and its config is
+That is, in example above, 'home' is the ID of a segment, and its config is

 ```
 {